AndrewBetson/TF-LPTDM/README.md

 - `sm_medievalvote`									- Initiates a vote to enable Medieval Mode.
 - `sm_forcemedieval`								- Forces the server into Medieval Mode.
 Requires >=ADMFLAG_GENERIC command privilege.
 - `sv_lptdm_medieval_healthkit_enable (def 1)`		- Whether players should drop small healthkits when they are killed or not.
-- `sv_lptdm_medieval_healthkit_lifetime (def.
-30)`	- Time, in seconds, that the small healthkit dropped by a player on death should stay in the world.
 - `sv_lptdm_medieval_vote_cooldown (def.
 240)`		- Time, in seconds, after a failed Medieval vote before another can be started.
 - `sv_lptdm_medieval_vote_percentage (def.
 0.60)`	- Percent of players that need to vote yes to enable Medieval Mode.